spyroot/tcactl/README.md

 * For example templateId can be a name that already present in TCA or UUID.

-* The id of template can be retrieved via
+* The id of template can be retrieved via tcactl command or you can use a name.

 ```bash